Blackhall, Edinburgh

 Blackhall is a suburb in the north west of the Scottish capital city Edinburgh.
-It is a mainly residential area with amenities including a library and a small number of shops.
+It is a mainly residential area with amenities including a small number of shops.

 Geography

 Most of the housing in the neighbourhood was constructed in the inter-war period, although the recent housing boom has seen new development on the north east slope of Corstorphine Hill.

 Blackhall has numerous community and church-based groups including a bowling club, two Probus Clubs, and a horticultural society.
 There is a local community council, Craigleith/Blackhall, that serves the area.

 Etymology

 According to Stuart Harris in The Place Names Of Edinburgh the "Black-" in the placename could derive either from the Anglian blaec or Scots blac meaning simply black, and the "-hall" ending is from the Anglian halh or Scots haugh meaning land beside or in the bend of a river.

 The local school, Blackhall Primary School, has recently been extended and parts rebuilt, as has the local Royal High School which serves Blackhall.